Learn what you can expect once you send your application.

 Your application will be delayed if:

-You can check the status of your application online after the visa office has received it from CIO and started processing.
+You can check the status of your application online by:

 Decision on your application

-The CIC officer will make a decision on your application based on:
+We will make a decision on your application based on if you:

-- whether you meet the eligibility criteria for the program,
+- meet the eligibility criteria for the program

 Confirmation of permanent residence